AliFlux/seemly.js/README.md

 ## Seemly.js - Ajaxify your forms ASAP

-Traditional forms that reload the entire page on submit are a bad impression in 2015, they really screw up the UX.
-Converting these forms into dynamic ajax based forms is usually a headache as well.
-Seemly.js takes care of that.
+Everyone hates forms that reload the entire page on submission, they really screw up the UX.
+And converting these forms into dynamic ajax based forms is usually a headache as well.
+Seemly.js takes care of that seamlessly.

 ### So what does it do?

-It automagically converts simple web forms (PHP, ASP.NET, Node, Rails, etc...) into dynamic ajax based forms **without** changing a single line of your code.
+It automagically converts simple web forms (PHP, ASP.NET, Node, Rails, etc...) into dynamic ajax based forms **without** changing a single line of your JS code.

 ### Installation